Have you met Jessie and her sons?

 Cobblestone Project strives to create a community without need.
 We believe that bringing dignity to others in our community in basic ways is a step in the right direction.
 Giving our time and resources to our neighbors allows us to connect on a personal level with individuals who have a story to share.

-To help move this mission forward, one generous contributor has offered an “End of the Year Match Donation” of up to $10,000.
-This is an incredible opportunity to double your impact and continue bringing dignity to our NW Arkansas Community.
-If this fundraiser has been fully funded, your gift will be matched dollar for dollar.
+I am happy to say that through your generous contributions we did receive our “End of the Year Match Donation” of $10,000.
+This incredible opportunity allowed each of our supporters to double their impact and is daily continuing to help us bring dignity to our NW Arkansas Community.
+This fundraiser was fully funded and your gift was matched dollar for dollar.

-Help us reach and even exceed that goal as we continue to serve the needs of those living below the poverty line in Northwest Arkansas.
+YOU helped us reach that goal and enabled us to continue to serve the needs of those living below the poverty line in Northwest Arkansas.

 The dream of the Cobblestone Project is to work towards “A Community without Need” –this dream is likely considered unachievable.
 However, when our idea of community is redefined by the true needs of our neighbors, our hearts are stirred toward action.

 When we received a phone call from NWAMotherlode, we were overwhelmed and extremely grateful.
 If you don’t know about NWAMotherlode, you need to know.
 NWAMotherlode was created to give moms in Northwest Arkansas a fun place to get together online to read, laugh and compare notes on motherhood.
 This year, they hosted their first Mom Prom, a HUGE girls’ night out for moms and women and wanted to benefit Cobblestone’s Laundry Love Project.
 The party went so well they plan on making this an annual event.